jwilger/kookaburra/README.markdown

 `UIComponent` subclasses.)
 Doing so will tightly couple your Domain Driver and/or Window Driver implementation to a specific testing library.

-If you must make some type of assertion within the Domain Driver layer, a better approach is to simply raise an exception with an informative error message when some desired condition is not met.
-Kookaburra provides its own `#assert` method for this purpose.
-You may use it directly or build your own custom assertions using it as a base.
-However, this method should be used only for the purpose of short-circuiting your Domain Driver with an informative error message, not to test the results of your operations as you would at the test implementation layer.
+`Kookaburra::UIDriver::UIComponent` does provide an `#assert` method for use inside your own UIComponents.
+This method exists to verify preconditions and provide more informative error messages; it is not intended to be used to make test verifications.

 Given the Cucumber scenario above, here is how the test implementation layer might look: